grafana/mimir/docs/configuration/config-file-reference.md

 [max_retries: <int> | default = 5]

 # Perform query parallelisations based on storage sharding configuration and
 # query ASTs.
-This feature is supported only by the block storage engine.
+This feature is supported only by the blocks storage engine.
 # CLI flag: -querier.parallelise-shardable-queries
 [parallelise_shardable_queries: <boolean> | default = false]